-Shelter from elements is desirable but construction of such is not
+Shelter from elements is desirable. but construction of such is not reimbursable under this program

-Improving charging infrastructure availability: The Fast Charge TN Network
+Improving charging infrastructure availability: The Fast Charge Network

 Installation Term

 Program participants will have 15 months from the effective date of the Contract to complete the project.
 No-cost extensions will be evaluated on case-by-case basis.